biodunijelu/quiz/README.md

 ## Description

-The Coding Quiz Challenge is a web-based quiz application that tests users' knowledge of JavaScript fundamentals.
+The Coding Quiz App is a web-based quiz application that tests users' knowledge of JavaScript fundamentals.
 The quiz is timed, and incorrect answers result in a time penalty.
 Users can save their high scores and view them on the Highscores page.

 ## Features